Specimen Award Scheme

 Baywater Anglers - Background

-Baywater Anglers is a relatively young club (we are in our eighteenth year) with, we like to believe, a refreshingly different way of doing things.
+Baywater Anglers is a relatively young club (we are in our 24th year) with, we like to believe, a refreshingly different way of doing things.
 Every member, for example, has a say in what we do, be they eight or eighty, and all dealings on behalf of the club are held open for public inspection, including accounts, letters etc. There are no closed committee meetings and everybody’s feelings, views and ideas are taken into account.
 We try to do our best for all members.